 The NICEIC advise that a periodic inspection (sometimes referred to as an EICR) is carried out on domestic properties at least every 5 years.
-The test will certify whether the electrics in a property are safe and tell you if anything needs upgrading.
+The inspection will show whether the electrics in a property are safe, and if anything needs upgrading.

 WHAT HAPPENS NEXT, IF MY HOUSE DOES NEED REWIRING?

-Then I will draw up a detailed quote, and if the quote is agreeable, work out the best time to carry out the work.
-In line with our terms and conditions, I may ask you for a deposit to secure the contract.
+Then we will draw up a detailed quote, and if the quote is agreeable, work out the best time to carry out the work.
+In line with our terms and conditions, we may ask you for a deposit to secure the contract.

 Rewiring is potentially messy work, involving moving furniture, lifting of floorboards and cutting chases into walls, and is best carried out in an empty property.
 However, where this is not possible, we will do our best to ensure minimum disruption occurs to you and your household.

-When all the wiring is installed, there will be some replastering of the chases to be arranged, which either I can source a plasterer or you may use your own plasterer.
+When all the wiring is installed, there will be some plastering of the chases to be arranged, which either we can source a plasterer or you may use your own plasterer.

 Depending on the size of the house, the whole process can take from 5 days to several weeks for large houses.

-When all the work is completed, I will issue an Electrical Installation Certificate, along with a Building Control notification certificate under Part P of the building regulations, which should be kept safely.
+When all the work is completed, we will issue an Electrical Installation Certificate, along with a Building Control notification certificate under Part P of the building regulations, which should be kept safely.